TurtleEngr/my-utility-scripts/doc/getmanifest.sh.md

         getmanifest.sh with -e /dev/null -n /dev/null

-    If you want to always exclude some information from any run, the put the tags in the default exclude file.
+    If you want to always exclude some information from any run, then put the tags in the default exclude file.

     Default: /usr/local/etc/getmanifext-exclude.txt